BlackEryque/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-Joh_Doe: Gives all permissions to owner, read and execute to group and write and execute to everyone

+10-mirror_permissions: copy permissions from other files

-10-Directories: Grants execution permmissions to all subdirectoris of current directory for all
+11-Directories: Grants execution permmissions to all subdirectoris of current directory for all

 12-directory_permissions:creates a directory with 751 permissions

+13-change_group: Change group owner of file